Rafael Tamames Fernández

-Rafael Tamames Fernández (born 1981) is a Spanish entrepreneur, author and public speaker specialising in digital transformation and artificial intelligence.
-He co-founded the customer-experience consultancy Findasense, which later became a case study at IESE Business School and was acquired by Majorel in 2022.
-In 2025 he founded Vivid Vision, a venture studio connecting large companies with startups and scaleups in Latin America.
+Rafael Tamames Fernandez (born 1981) is a Spanish entrepreneur and author specialising in digital transformation and artificial intelligence.
+He co-founded the customer experience company Findasense, which was acquired by Majorel in 2022.
+In 2025, he launched Vivid Vision, a venture studio that connects multinational corporations with startups and scaleups in Latin America.

-Tamames is the author of two non-fiction books on automation and artificial intelligence and regularly appears in Spanish media and public institutions to discuss the impact of these technologies on employment, education and productivity.
+Tamames has written two books on automation and artificial intelligence.

 Early life and education

 Tamames was born in Madrid in 1981.
-In an interview with IESE Business School he described himself as the youngest of ten siblings and stated that he launched his first company, an online community for young people, at the age of 17.

-In 2000 he launched meparecebien.com, an early Spanish-language youth online community which allowed users to share and discuss music, books and video games; the site was archived by the Internet Archive in early 2001.
+In 2000 he launched meparecebien.com, an early Spanish-language online community for young users.
+The site let visitors share and comment on music, books and video games; the Internet Archive captured a snapshot of it in early 2001.

 Tamames later completed the Programa de Dirección General (PDG) at IESE Business School, graduating in 2018.
+He has professional experience in digital transformation, entrepreneurship, marketing, and customer-experience projects for multinational companies.
+He is also cited in Francisco López's 2022 book Tu yo digital: ¿Quién eres en internet?, a work about digital identity and online presence.

 Career

 Findasense

-In 2007 Tamames co-founded Findasense with Tomy Lorsch as a consultancy focused on omnichannel customer experience and digital transformation.
-The company expanded to multiple countries and worked for large consumer brands in Europe and Latin America.
-IESE Business School later developed a teaching case on Findasense as an example of a fast-growing scale-up in the customer-experience sector.
+In the year 2007 Tamames co-founded Findasense with Tomy Lorsch as a consultancy focused on omnichannel customer experience and digital transformation.
+The company expanded across several countries and worked with large consumer brands in Europe and Latin America.
+IESE Business School used Findasense as a teaching case study on fast-growing companies in the customer-experience sector.

-In 2016 Findasense implemented holacracy as its management system, being described in Spanish business media as the first Spanish-speaking multinational to formally adopt this organisational model.
+In 2016 Findasense adopted holacracy as its management system, becoming the first Spanish-speaking multinational to formally introduce that organisational model.

 Acquisition by Majorel and B Corp certification

-In September 2022 the customer-experience group Majorel announced the acquisition of Findasense to expand its CX transformation services.
-The transaction integrated Findasense’s consulting and digital-experience activities into Majorel’s global operations.
+In September 2022, the customer-experience group Majorel acquired Findasense, integrating its consulting and digital-experience operations into Majorel's global business.
+The transaction included an initial payment and variable amounts over four years, with a total price of up to €30 million.

-In December 2022, Findasense—by then integrated within Majorel—obtained B Corp certification, joining a group of companies audited for social and environmental performance.
+Findasense received B Corp certification in December 2022.

 Vivid Vision

 Tamames left his governance roles at Findasense Global SL in mid-2025.
-Later that year he launched Vivid Vision, a venture studio aimed at connecting large corporations with startups and scaleups, particularly in Latin America.
-Event organisers and publishers describe Vivid Vision as focused on innovation projects between established companies and entrepreneurial ventures in Ibero-America.
+Later that year he launched Vivid Vision, a venture studio that links established companies with startups and scaleups, particularly in Latin America.

-In a 2024 profile by IESE, Tamames stated that he had founded six companies and sold four of them over the course of his career, including Findasense.
+By 2024, he had founded six companies and sold four of them, including Findasense.